 Cindy Rowe has been an art producer in commercial advertising agencies since 1994.
 She started her career at BBDO/Los Angeles, where she worked on the Apple Computer, Pioneer Electronics, Starbucks and Best Western Hotels accounts.
 After six years in that role, she left BBDO to become Manager of Art Production at Saatchi & Saatchi Los Angeles in 2000, overseeing the department while working on many exciting Toyota projects and is currently the Executive Art Producer.
 A popular reviewer, she brings her unique perspective to her critiques at PSPF.

-Mary Virginia Swanson is a consultant who helps artists find the strengths in their work, identify appreciative audiences and present their work in an informed, professional manner.
-Her informative seminars and lectures on marketing opportunities have proven to aid photographers in moving their careers to the next level.
-She is the author of Finding Your Audience: An Introduction to Marketing Your Photographs and co-author with Darius Himes of Publish Your Photography Book.
-Reviewer Preference: Ms. Swanson is pleased to review any work and advise participating artists on what markets are most likely to respond positively to their imagery.
-Sharing your website during your session will allow her to advise on its effectiveness in presenting your work.
+Mary Virginia Swanson is an author and educator who helps artists find the strengths in their work, identify appreciative audiences and present their work in an informed, professional manner.
+Her seminars and lectures on marketing opportunities have proven to aid photographers in moving their careers to the next level.
+During her career she has worked in the fine art, documentary, photojournalism and licensing arenas.
+Swanson co-authored with Darius Himes the acclaimed Publish Your Photography Book: Revised & Updated (2014).
+Her current book project is Finding Your Audience: An Introduction to Marketing Your Photographs

 Most recently, Colin Westerbeck has curated the exhibition “A Democracy of Imagery,” on view at the Howard Greenberg Gallery in New York through April 2016 and with a catalogue being published by Steidl Books.
 In Fall 2014, Prestel published Westerbeck’s book Chuck Close, Photographer, and in the following spring at the Parrish Museum in Sourhhampton, New York, he co-curated an exhibition of Close’s photography currently on a national tour.
 In 2017, British publisher Laurence King will bring out a new and up-dated edition of Westerbeck’s 1994 book with Joel Meyerowitz, *Bystander: A History of Street Photography* Reviewer Preferences: Open to seeing new photography by young photographers